 - I was not advised by Manchester Unity Assurance that there was a risk of losing money from my investment.

 - I feel that Manchester Unity Assurance over exaggerated how the Investment would perform compared to how it is performing right now.

 If any of the above statements are relevant, you could be entitled to:

 - 8% interest plus any other compensation that may be owed for other miss selling factors from Manchester Unity Assurance at the point of sale.

-- We will compare your current financial position to the position you would have been in had you invested your money in the right area instead of where Manchester Unity Assurance advised you to.
+- We will compare your current financial position to the position you would have been in had you invested your money in the right area instead of where Manchester Unity Assurance informed you to.
 In the event that you would have been better off we will pursue a claim for the difference against Manchester Unity Assurance.